 What are tarot cards?

 Great question!
-Tarot cards come in a deck of 78 cards.
-They are used for divination (aka fortune telling or gaining insight into the future).
-A tarot card reading consists of a fortune teller of some sort shuffling the deck of cards, splitting the deck, and laying the cards in a certain order know as a “tarot spread”.
+Tarot cards are used for divination (aka fortune telling or gaining insight into the future).
+They come in a deck of 78 cards, each of them containing unique meanings.
+A tarot card reading usually consists of a fortune teller of some sort, shuffling the deck of cards, cutting or splitting the deck, and laying the cards in a certain order know as a “tarot spread” to tell the answers to any questions you may have.

-Once the cards are laid out you will be told what each card means, and what it means where it landed in the spread.
-The cards are separated into two main categories the Major Arcana and the Minor Arcana.
+Once the cards are laid out the interpreter will explain what each card means in the spot that they landed!
+Tarot cards are separated into two main categories; the Major Arcana and the Minor Arcana.

-The major arcana consists of 22 tarot cards that represent strong, important, experiences or energies in life, as opposed to the 56 Minor Arcana that represent less intense energies.
+The major arcana consists of 22 tarot cards that represent strong, important, experiences or energies in our life, as opposed to the 56 Minor Arcana cards that represent less intense energies but gives details about your situation.

 The Major Arcana